Tvnshh/Bibliomania/README.md

 3) Open the folder in VS CODE

-3) Connect to github remote repo (Only during first time)
+3) Connect to github remote repo (Only during first time, yeah)